 - 4.20 Wherever possible, the Board will reach a consensus on a matter under consideration.
 Where there is a consensus, there is no need for a vote to be carried out. - 4.21 Exceptionally, where there is not a consensus, the matter shall be determined by a majority of the members present.
 An absent member may not vote by proxy or through a personal representative.
-If there is an equality of votes then the Chair will have a second or casting vote. - 4.22 The procedure for voting shall be a matter for the Chair at the meeting, subject to any decision of a majority of the Board to the contrary, including: - The form that voting shall take, whether by a show of hands or by some other means - Whether or not to record the voting in the minutes to show how each member voted or abstained - Whether members may ask for his/her dissenting vote to be recorded in the minutes.
+If there is an equality of votes then the Chair will have a second or casting vote. - 4.22 The procedure for voting shall be a matter for the Chair at the meeting, including: - The form that voting shall take, whether by a show of hands or by some other means - Whether or not to record the voting in the minutes to show how each member voted or abstained - Whether members may ask for his/her dissenting vote to be recorded in the minutes.